joesanford/subnet-overlap/README.md

 > A Vue.js app for finding overlaps in IP subnet ranges

-After my first time deploying Kubernetes into a pre-existing VPC, and hitting subnet collisions, I decided to build a tool to figure out what subnets had overlaps.
+After my first time deploying Kubernetes into a pre-existing VPC, and hitting subnet collisions, I decided to build a tool to figure out where subnets had overlaps.

 ## Build Setup